AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-52736-cart-price-rule-doesnt-work-as-expected.md

 ---
 title: "ACSD-52736: [!UICONTROL Cart Price Rule] doesn't work as expected"
-description: Apply the ACSD-52736 patch to fix the Adobe Commerce issue where a [!UICONTROL Cart Price Rule] that includes requirements for configurable product quantity does not work as expected.
+description: Apply the ACSD-52736 patch to fix the Adobe Commerce issue where a [!UICONTROL Cart Price Rule] that includes the requirements for configurable product quantity does not work as expected.
 feature: Shopping Cart, Products
 role: Admin, Developer
 ---
 # ACSD-52736: [!UICONTROL Cart Price Rule] doesn't work as expected

-The ACSD-52736 patch fixes the issue where a [!UICONTROL Cart Price Rule] that includes requirements for configurable product quantity does not work as expected.
+The ACSD-52736 patch fixes the issue where a [!UICONTROL Cart Price Rule] that includes the requirements for configurable product quantity does not work as expected.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.36 is installed.
 The patch ID is ACSD-52736.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions